 Earlier this year, an impassioned speech about LGBT rights by Irish drag queen Panti Bliss went viral internationally in March, even prompting the Pet Shop Boys to turn it into a club anthem.

 I recently posted a blog about what happened when the U.S. show What Would You Do? staged scenarios in which Asian people were discriminated against.

 Shortly thereafter, the latest video in a string of racist verbal attacks against Asians on transit in Australia went viral online.

-In Perth, an aboriginal Australian woman made a racist verbal attack against a female Asian passenger was caught on camera this past weekend.
+In Perth, an aboriginal Australian woman making a racist verbal attack against a female Asian passenger was caught on camera this past weekend.